ironboy/light-frame/README.md

 ```

 ## Routing
-The system never does a hard reload of the web page.
+The framework never does a hard reload of the web page.
 Instead it shows (and removes) content based on the users current url - "route" - and the **route**-attribute that you can set on any html element.

 ### route
 To *show* content only when you are on a certain route add the attribute **route** to an element (usually the root element of a component).